 London is one of the most culturally rich and iconic cities in the world.
 It is not only a tourist attraction for seasoned travellers, but one that every student needs to experience.
 There is so much to do and so many things to see in London, it is impossible to explore the whole of the city in one go.

 To be honest, the best time to go and visit London is when you are a student.
-Students get the best discounts and know how to find the best places to stay, eat and of course party.
+Students get the best discounts and know how to find the best places to stay in London, eat and of course party.
 Nevertheless, here are some tips on how to travel to London on a student budget.

 GETTING TO LONDON